OpenNTI/nti.docs.platform.enduser/editorguide/readings.rst

 You can view all the readings you've created within your Resource folder.
 While in Edit Mode, click on the "Resources" folder in the bottom left-hand corner to open the readings.

-Place Your Reading
-^^^^^^^^^^^^^^^^^^^

-1. In Edit Mode, navigate to the lesson and section in which you'd like to place your reading.

-2. Click "+Add Content" to open the Resource Viewer.

-3. Click "From Catalog" to view readings.

-4. Select a reading and click "Select" in the bottom right-hand corner.
-   .. warning:: Note that if one of the readings is faded and unclickable, it is still in "Draft."
-You must publish the reading in order to place it in a lesson.
-See "Edit a Reading" in order to learn how to return to your reading and publish it.

-5. Edit the thumbnail, title, author, and description.

-6. Click "Add to Lesson" to add the reading to the lesson.

 Edit a Reading
 --------------